nabasawp/omni-icon/README.md

 1. In the block editor, add a new "Omni Icon" block
 2. Click the icon picker to browse or search icons
-3. Select from local, bundle, or Iconify collections
-4. Adjust width, height, and color as needed
-5. The icon will be rendered on the frontend using SSR

 ### Page Builders

 **Elementor**:
-- Add the "Omni Icon" widget from the "Omni Icon" category
+- Add the "Omni Icon" widget
-- Use native Elementor controls for color, size, and alignment
 - Click "Browse Icons" to open the icon picker

 **Bricks**:
-- Add the "Omni Icon" element from the "general" category
+- Add the "Omni Icon" element
-- Full theme compatibility with dynamic data support
-- SSR rendering for optimal performance
+- Click "Browse Icons" to open the icon picker

 **Breakdance**:
-- Add the "Omni Icon" element from Element Studio
+- Add the "Omni Icon" element
-- Custom controls with size and color options
-- SSR support via PHP rendering
+- Click "Browse Icons" to open the icon picker

 **LiveCanvas**:
-- Add the "Omni Icon" block
+- Add the "Omni Icon" element
-- Use custom panel with size slider and color widget
-- Client-side state management

 ## Performance